nshkrdotcom/jsv/guides/schemas/cast-functions.md

 This is an internal callback, not documented by a behaviour, but security is important and it is worth explaining the mechanism here.
-The `__jsv__/2` function is rather defined by using the `defcast` macro that is documented.
+The `__jsv__/2` function is rather defined by using the `JSV.defcast/1` macro that is documented.

 When evaluating `["Elixir.System", "stop"]`, JSV will indeed call the `System` module.
 It will call `System.__jsv__("stop", data)` with the data under